 Therefore, the injured party is entitled to compensation under Ohio Law.
 Compensation may include property damages, payment of medical care (past and future), loss of past earnings, loss of future earning potential, loss of enjoyment of ordinary activity, and pain and suffering.

-In recent years, The Lyon Firm also obtained a $1.5 million settlement for an underinsured motorist claim on behalf of a family who suffered the loss of their father when a distracted motorist crossed a double yellow line while speaking on the phone.
+The Lyon Firm also obtained a $1.5 million settlement for an under-insured motorist claim on behalf of a family who suffered the loss of their father when a distracted motorist crossed a double yellow line while speaking on the phone.

-If you or a loved one has suffered an injury due to a car accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a car accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with an experienced Ohio auto accident lawyer, and he will help you answer these critical questions.